-There is a positive relationship between the demand for money and the level of income, since an increase in income increases the number of transactions people wish to do and for that they require more money.

-2. Briefly explain why there is a negative relationship between the interest rates and the amount of money demanded.
+- 1. There is a positive relationship between the demand for money and the level of income, since an increase in income increases the number of transactions people wish to do and for that they require more money. - 2.
+There is a negative relationship between the interest rate and the amount of money